18F/2015-foia/contacts/README.md

 Downloading agency contact information for FOIA, from FOIA.gov.

-`agencies.rb` hits the Ajax endpoints that the [FOIA.gov request form](http://www.foia.gov/report-makerequest.html) uses to load contact info, and downloads their HTML to the `html/` directory (ignored in git).
+`contacts.rb` hits the Ajax endpoints that the [FOIA.gov request form](http://www.foia.gov/report-makerequest.html) uses to load contact info, and downloads their HTML to the `html/` directory (ignored in git).

 It then scrapes/parses the contact details out of them, and makes YAML files in the `data/` directory (versioned).